ChrisEssery/group-project/Portfolio/Background.md

 In what follows, we provide an overview of the background literature relating to social isolation and loneliness among older people.

-According to recent figures, around 50% of people over the age of 60 will face social isolation and around 33% will experience some level of loneliness[[**1**]](#references) during their later years.
+According to recent figures, around 50% of people over the age of 60 will face social isolation and around 33% will experience some level of loneliness during their later years [[**1**]](#references).
 These figures point to a growing public health issue affecting older members of our society - one that is likely to continue with the growing size of our ageing society, both in the UK and internationally.

 ### Defining key terms